Best LLM for Coding

 Is Gemini good for coding?add

 Yes.
-Gemini 3.1 Pro scores 80.6% on SWE-bench Verified, virtually tied with Claude and GPT.
+Gemini 3 Flash scores 75.8% on SWE-bench Verified, virtually tied with Claude and MiniMax at the top.
 Gemini 2.5 Flash is particularly compelling for cost-sensitive use at $0.30/$2.50 per million tokens with a 1M context window.

 What LLM has the best price-to-performance for coding?add